 - Berthold Laufer, Asbestos and Salamander.
 An Essay in Chinese and Hellenistic Folk-Lore, in B. Laufer, Sino-Tibetan Studies.
 Selected Papers on the Art, Folklore, History, Linguistics and Prehistory of Sciences in China and Tibet, ed.
 Helmut Walravens, vol. 1 :253 (333). ↩

-- The same one, who offered offices to the fathers in exchange for their beautiful daughters. ↩
+- The same man who offered offices to the fathers in exchange for their beautiful daughters. ↩

 - Yuanshi 6 :116 und 205 :4558.
 B. Laufer, Asbestos and Salamander.
 Sino-Tibetan Studies. ed.
 Walravens, vol. 1 :285 (365).
 The Location of the Bieqiechi Mountain 別怯赤山 cannot be clearly determined.
 Probably it is to be found in East Turkestan (Xinjiang) on the edge of the Altyn-Tagh (Altun Shan), where nowadays huge asbestos mines are operated in the Kharkliq (Ruoqiang) and Cherchen (Qiemo) districts. ↩